richgoldmd/fat-free-routes/README.md

     This is an optional parameter.
 If specified, a fle containing JS code and a route map will be produced.
 Only routes explicitly flagged for JS output will be emitted,

+One use case is to incorporate f3routes into a file watcher, and update the routes in real-time as the controller classes are modified.

 Example
 -------